JWalshe86/Nags-With-Notions/README.md

 ### Colour Palette

 The colour palette was generated using coolors.com.
-The colours used were warm and relaxing, just like Nags with Notions.
+The colours used were warm and relaxing just like Nags with Notions.

 ![Colour-Palette](assets/images/readme-images/color-palette.png)